 MFD residents can generate a large amount of a community's residential waste, and they often desire curbside recycling collection.
 Yet, these residents are frequently left out of community curbside recycling programs because:

-- Programs for individual households are not suited to MFDs.
+- Curbside programs for individual households are not suited to MFDs.

 - Private waste haulers, not local government, typically provide waste management services to MFDs.

 Many MFD buildings were not designed with recycling in mind.
 MFDs typically have little space in individual units and in common areas for the collection and storage of recyclables.

 A recent study of municipal MFD recycling programs reported the average program diverted 15 percent of residents’ waste from disposal through recycling.
 Only 11 of the 40 communities studied achieved MFD recycling rates of more than 20 percent.
 (Multi-family Recycling: Costs, Diversion, and Program Characteristics, U.S. Conference of Mayors, 1999.)

 While the results of this study are typical of MFD recycling rates, they do not show the possibilities.
 Numerous communities, individual buildings, and complexes have surpassed 30 percent, 40 percent, and even 50 percent waste diversion levels.
 For example:

 - The Central Contra Costa Solid Waste Authority achieved a 29 percent waste diversion rate in its MFDs during 1999.

 - At the Richmond, a 121-unit, 23-floor condominium on the East Side of New York City, residents recycle approximately 46 percent of their discards.